OutSystems/docs-product/src/extensibility-and-integration/sap/integrate-with-a-sap-system.md

 ![SAP remote function flow](images/SAP_Remote_Function_Flow.png)

-1. **OnBeforeConnection():** This callback allows you to implement different SAP authentication methods using the [SAP Extensibility API](<../../ref/apis/sap-extensibility-api.md>), like Logon Tickets or certificates.
+1. **OnBeforeConnection():** This callback allows you to implement different SAP authentication methods using the [SAP Extensibility API](<../../ref/apis/sap-extensibility-api.md>), such as Logon Tickets or certificates.
-1. **Connect to SAP & Begin Context:** The connection is established to SAP, using the default credentials if no different authentication is defined, and a context in SAP is started for calling the SAP remote function.
+1. **Connect to SAP & Begin Context:** The connection to SAP is established using the default credentials (if no different authentication is defined), and a context for calling the SAP remote function is started in SAP.
 1. **OnBeforeCall():** This callback allows you to customize the values to be sent to SAP.
 1. **Call SAP Remote Function:** Executes the remote function in the SAP System.
 1. **OnAfterCall():** This callback allows you to customize the values returned by SAP.
-1. **Commit/Rollback & End Context:** The changes executed in the SAP System are committed and the context in SAP is ended.
+1. **Commit/Rollback & End Context:** The changes executed in the SAP system are committed and the context in SAP is ended.
 If an error occurs, changes are rolled back.

 To call multiple SAP remote functions and have all changes committed only at the end, use [SAP Stateful Calls](<execute-sap-stateful-calls.md>).

 ### Authentication

-When integrating with SAP, OutSystems uses by default the credentials you have provided when you created the connection to the SAP system.
-These credentials will be used for all SAP remote functions defined under that SAP connection.
+When integrating with SAP, by default, OutSystems uses the credentials you provided when you created the connection to the SAP system.
+These credentials are used for all SAP remote functions defined under that SAP connection.
 If you want to use distinct credentials for specific SAP remote functions, you can create a new connection to consume those functions.

 You can also use different credentials using one of the following authentication methods:

-* **Configure a different connection by environment:** For each SAP Connection in your module, you can [configure a different connection at runtime](<configure-a-sap-connection-at-runtime.md>), which overrides the default connection; This allows your application to use specific SAP systems in certain environments, without having to change or republish the module.
+* **Configure a different connection by environment:** For each SAP Connection in your module, you can [configure a different connection at runtime](<configure-a-sap-connection-at-runtime.md>), which overrides the default connection.
+This allows your application to use specific SAP systems in certain environments, without having to change or republish the module.

 * **Dynamic Login:** Specify the authentication credentials at runtime through the application logic.
 All SAP remote functions under the connection will require user credentials.
-A possible use case is for example when modifying data in the SAP system.
+A possible use case is, for example, when modifying data in the SAP system.
 To implement dynamic login, select **Add Dynamic Login** from the context menu of the SAP Connection.

 * **Custom:** Use [SAP Extensibility API](<../../ref/apis/sap-extensibility-api.md>) to implement other authentication methods, for example, SAP Logon Tickets or certificates.
 This method uses the 'OnBeforeConnection()' callback to customize the connection.